chevereto/v3-docs/setup/server/installation.md

 ## Installer

-The [chevereto/installer](https://github.com/chevereto/installer) is a single-file tool which will ease the installation of the software.
+The [installer.php](https://chevereto.com/download/file/installer) is a single-file tool which will ease the installation of the software.
 It's an API client which downloads and extracts the software for you.

 The installer provides a [HTTP API](https://github.com/chevereto/installer/blob/master/HTTP.md) for the whole process:

 ![Chevereto Installer](https://camo.githubusercontent.com/1c1a868703419338eb6b01802270171b4bbb134d/68747470733a2f2f63686576657265746f2e636f6d2f7372632f696d672f696e7374616c6c65722f73637265656e2d76322e706e673f3230313930363233)

 The Installer also provides a [CLI API](https://github.com/chevereto/installer/blob/master/CLI.md).

+You can check the repository at [chevereto/installer](https://github.com/chevereto/installer).

 ### Zip package